Azure/azure-iot-sdk-node/readme.md

-# Microsoft Azure IoT SDK for Node.js
+# Azure IoT SDK for Node.js

+The Azure IoT Node.js SDK enables developers to more easily create IoT solutions written in Node.js for the Azure IoT platform.

 ![Build Status](https://azure-iot-sdks.visualstudio.com/azure-iot-sdks/_apis/build/status/node/node-canary)

-This repository contains the following SDKs:
+## Getting Started

+### Why Azure IoT?

+- [**Azure IoT is built on decades of Microsoft enterprise experience and is designed to be accessible for all organizations.**][iot-dev-center]

+### New to Azure IoT Hub?

+- [**Introduction to Azure IoT Hub:**][azure-iot-device-ecosystem] Follow this guide to learn how to set up an IoT Hub and IoT Hub devices.

+### New to the Azure IoT Node.JS SDK?

+- [**Send Telemetry Walkthrough:**][telemetry-walkthrough] Create a basic Python application that sends telemetry to your IoT Hub device.

+## Components

-* **Azure IoT Hub Device SDK**: to connect devices to Azure IoT Hub.
+* **Device Client Library**: to connect devices to Azure IoT Hub.
 [API Reference][node-api-device-reference]
-* **Azure IoT Hub Service SDK**: enables developing back-end applications making use of Azure IoT Hub.
+* **Service Client Library**: enables developing back-end applications making use of Azure IoT Hub.
 [API Reference][node-api-service-reference]
-* **Azure IoT Hub Provisioning Device SDK**: to connect devices to the Azure IoT Hub Provisioning Service.
+* **Provisioning Device Client Library**: to connect devices to the Azure IoT Hub Provisioning Service.
 [API Reference][node-api-prov-device-reference]
-* **Azure IoT Hub Provisioning Service SDK**: enables developing back-end applications making use of the Azure IoT Provisioning Service.
+* **Provisioning Service Client Library**: enables developing back-end applications making use of the Azure IoT Provisioning Service.
 [API Reference][node-api-prov-service-reference]

 ## Developing applications for Azure IoT